coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/request.markdown

         roomID = "o345t9348th" -- Id of the room you want to leave })

 **setRoomListener:** Sets the listener that will be called when an event for a room happens.
 Setting this will override any listener set from createRoom, joinRoom, and leaveRoom.
+This callback can be called multiple times, for example if one player declines an invitaiton and then another person declines it after that.

 The event for  this listener is structured at follows

 * event.type